To schedule an appointment

 Bend Osteopathic Care, PC 147 SW Shevlin Hixon Drive Suite #204, Bend OR 97702

 We accept most private insurances.
-Dr. Homertgen currently is not accepting Medicare at this time but hope to be accepting Medicare soon.
-We do offer a discounted fee for those on Medicare.
+Dr. Homertgen currently is not accepting Medicare at this time but we do offer a discounted fee for those on Medicare.

 Health as a Reference Point